 Microsoft Azure DevOps is the collaboration platform at the core of Microsoft's application lifecycle management solution, and used by Development and QA teams collaborating with the Microsoft development ecosystem.
-TFS has features for Task Management, Test Case Management and Agile Planning and Collaboration.
+It has features for Task Management, Test Case Management and Agile Planning and Collaboration.

 Polarion Connector for Microsoft Azure DevOps connects Microsoft Azure DevOps with Polarion by enabling bi-directional synchronization of work items.
-Thanks to a seamless integration, disparate teams can collaborate without having to leave their respective work environments.
-This connector is designed to work both with local (Azure DevOps Server - formerly TFS) and cloud (Azure DevOps - formerly VSTS) solutions.
+Thanks to seamless integration, disparate teams can collaborate without having to leave their respective work environments.
+This connector is designed to work both with local (Azure DevOps Server - formerly TFS) and cloud (Azure DevOps Services - formerly VSTS) solutions.

 Here are some scenarios where Polarion Connector for Microsoft Azure DevOps can help:

 - Your product and project management teams are using Polarion for managing requirements, while your development teams are using Microsoft Azure DevOps for actual development and testing.
 You want to give your engineers direct access to all requirements, and at the same time provide your project managers with direct visibility of the development status.

 - Your product and QA teams are using Polarion for managing requirements and test specifications, while your Development teams are using Microsoft Azure DevOps for actual development.
 You want to give your engineers direct access to requirements and defects, and at the same time provide your product team with direct visibility into the development and defect status as well as direct access to information to create the compliance reports necessary.

 Perform bi-directional and uni-directional synchronization of any artifact type including critical ones like requirements, user stories, tasks, defects, and tests.
 This ensures that all collaborators can see the same data, no matter what application they use.